- triggerwarning - grief, alcohol

 But she wasn’t my baby girl, was she?

-“Daddy?
+„Daddy?
 Up!
-Up, up.“ She demanded a bit more urgent. „Please?“ I took a step forward.
+Up, up.“ She demanded a bit more urgent. „Please?“ I took a step forward to her.
 Couldn’t stop myself.
 I didn’t want to. „Pleeeease?“ Come on, old man, pull yourself together!

 That was crazy!
 But she was so real.
 On my doorstep, she stood there, wanting to be held.
 Like any other little girl would want to be held by her daddy.

-My Ana, my other Ana.
-My second Ana.
+My Amy!
+My other Amy, my second Amy.
 Her innocent child smell hit me.
-Crayons, cookies and strawberries.
+Crayons, cookies, and strawberries.
 I’d never want to miss that again.
 My knees trembled a bit, butterflies fluttered in my stomach.
 This time I was going to be a proper father.

 „Are you hungry, baby?“ She nodded and sighed with relief. „What do you want to eat?“ There had to be pancakes dough somewhere in the cupboards. „I can make us some pancakes with syrup and chocolate chips.
 How’d you like that?“